 The difference between arrive at and arrive in is that the former is generally used for locations, such as train and bus stations, schools, theatres, etc., whereas the latter is used more commonly before place names.

-The verb care about means preocupar-se de in the sense of having a regard for something.
+The verb care about means preocupar-se de in the sense of having a regard for something, or that it matters to you.